Bruce Johnston (criminal): 1979

-The brothers were found guilty of stealing farm tractors in Ephrata and selling them to an associate.
-They were sentenced to 4 to 9 years in prison for the thefts.

-Bruce Sr. appealed this conviction, but the police were already hot on the trail of the brothers for murdering the young members of the operation to cover up other burglaries.
+The Johnston brothers were found guilty of stealing farm tractors in Ephrata and selling them to an associate.
+They were sentenced to four to nine years in prison for the thefts.
+Bruce Sr. appealed this conviction.
+Police were already pursuing the brothers for murdering the young members of the operation to cover up other burglaries.
+Investigators connected the gang with $1 million in stolen goods, and believed the actual total was much higher.

 1981

-Bruce was convicted of the murders of Gary Crouch, James Johnston, James Sampson, Robin Miller, Wayne Sampson, and Duane Lincoln and for the attempted murder of Bruce Jr. He received six consecutive life sentences.
+Bruce Johnston was convicted of the murders of Gary Crouch, James Johnston, James Sampson, Robin Miller, Wayne Sampson, and Duane Lincoln and for the attempted murder of Bruce Jr. He received six life sentences.

-David and Norman were convicted of the murders of James Johnston, Robin Miller, Wayne Sampson, and Duane Lincoln.
+David Johnston and Norman Johnston were convicted of the murders of James Johnston, Robin Miller, Wayne Sampson, and Duane Lincoln.
 They each received four life sentences.

 1987

 The Johnston brothers returned to the courts seeking new trials.
-Their attorneys were claiming that in the former trial it wasn't revealed to the defense that key witness James Griffin, a former gang member, had testified under an immunity agreement with the U.S. Attorney's Office.
+Their attorneys were claiming that in the former trial it wasn't revealed to the defense that key witness James Griffin, a former gang member, had testified under an immunity agreement with the U.S. attorney's office.
 The attorneys wanted to know whether or not he made a similar agreement with local and state authorities in exchange for freedom.
 On the witness stand Griffin testified that he was never prosecuted for committing about 150 burglaries while a member of the gang.